 We might see more of these initiatives in the future.

 9 | Hemp for Pet Food and Bedding

 Hemp-based pet products are the latest trend in all things involving animal pampering.
 Us humans just adore our furry friends, and we always want to give them the best possible.
 It just turns out that the ‘best’ nowadays is hemp!

 You can now get your hands on anything from treats and food toppers to oils, salves, and bedding made using hemp.
 It is certainly possible to get your hands on hemp pet foods, but we don’t recommend feeding pets a vegetarian diet.
 Animals should be given a diet that is suited to their species, and so it is important to give them meat, too.
 This is not to say that hemp foods are bad, only that you should mix them with other pet foods.

 A larger area of interest for hemp-enthusiast pet owners is CBD.
-Since CBD is reported to calm anxiety and support the immune system, people are wanting to give it to their pets in order to help them thrive.
+Since CBD is reported to calm and create balance, people are wanting to give it to their pets in order to help them thrive.
 It turns out that you can do just that!
-Various CBD-infused treats and CBD oils flavoured like your pet’s favorite food are appearing in the market.
-Just make sure you buy a product specifically aimed at cats and dogs so that you don’t accidentally harm your pet when you’re trying to make them better.
+Various CBD-infused treats and CBD oils

 10 | Hemp-based CBD Oil!

 This is perhaps the most predictable item on the list, but we wanted to save the best for last!
 Cannabidiol, better known as CBD, is the popular health supplement that has taken the world by storm.
 It is used for a vast number of different reasons and by a huge range of people, and for good reason.